UFC 80: Rapid Fire: Predictions & Analysis

 BJ Penn vs Joe Stevenson

-The style clash matters here: Penn is patient on the feet, timing counters and loading up when he sees openings, while Stevenson is most dangerous on the ground, constantly threatening chokes and joint locks.
-In our database, knockout artists own a 54% win rate against submission artists, giving Penn the stylistic edge.
+Stylistically this is Penn's knockout artist game against Stevenson's submission artist approach.
+Penn is patient on the feet, timing counters and loading up when he sees openings, while Stevenson is most dangerous on the ground, constantly threatening chokes and joint locks.
+Historically these archetypes are dead-even when they collide.

 A few statistical edges stand out.
 Stevenson throws significantly more leather — a 0.0 sig. strike per minute gap.
 Stevenson is far more active with takedowns, averaging 1.1 more per 15 minutes.
 Stevenson has tighter striking defense, making opponents miss more often.